 - Belconnen Community Services - Early Childhood

-CIT High Risk School currently provides training to the following industry developers: BLOC, Milin, PBS, Hindmarsh and Richard Crookes.
-Local Government departments include the ANU & TAMS with training niche models being developed and initiated for specialist organisations such as NASA at the Tidbinbilla tracking station.
+CIT High Risk currently provides training to the following industry developers: BLOC, Milin, PBS, Hindmarsh and Richard Crookes.
+Local Government departments and universities include Transport Canberra and City Services (TCCS) and ANU with niche training models being developed and initiated for specialist organisations such as NASA at the Tidbinbilla tracking station, Neoen and Siemans.

 Community Health Sciences – Community Work